 History of the Starbucks Logo

-Once they had decided on a better name for their brand, they started to work on their logo.
+The making of Starbucks logo, is in itself a fascinating tale.
+Once the founder trio had decided on a better name for their brand, they started to work on their logo.
 The original logo featured a mermaid with two tails, (also known as a “siren”) from Greek mythology, which lured the sailors to their deaths with their enchanting song!

 Analyzing the Popularity of the Logo